AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 ### Human

-When you make camp in a dungeon or city, you don’t need to consume a ration.
+When you make camp in a dungeon or city, you don't need to consume a ration.

 **You start with these moves:**

 ### Hunt and Track

-When you **find and follow a trail of clues left behind by passing creatures**, roll+WIS. ✴On a 7+, you follow the creature’s trail until there’s a significant change in its direction or mode of travel. ✴On a 10+, you also choose 1:
+When you **find and follow a trail of clues left behind by passing creatures**, roll+WIS. ✴On a 7+, you follow the creature's trail until there's a significant change in its direction or mode of travel. ✴On a 10+, you also choose 1:

 - Gain a useful bit of information about your quarry, the GM will tell you what
 - Determine what caused the trail to end